rahil627/my-programming-stuff/langs/programming-languages.md

   - **my fav :)**

+in general, beyond haxe/ocaml/erlang/etc., most of these languages are just a combination of the maker’s favorite languages mixed together.
+None are really innovative.
+Only only a few will catch on, become popular, have libraries, and live on... but that doesn’t mean they shouldn’t be used.
+Use whatever makes you happy! :) Anyway, it can be really cool making your own little world in your favorite language...
+As long as it works with C/C++, the worst case is you have to write some “interop” or otherwise “wrapper” code.

 Go (golang)
   - "Go is easy, it doesn't teach you a lot.
 It doesn't try to.
 It wants to make you productive quickly for a narrow, focused set of use cases."
   - compiled python, or a high-level C, intended to replace python in high-performance areas